Loading... Background job is running.

 - Bitbucket Data Center / Server Integration Setup

 - GitLab Integration Setup

 - Authentication with Email Addresses and Passwords.

-After setting up an integration you can login through the top menu.
+After setting up at least one authentication mechanism you can login through the top menu.
 Register an account and pick a username.

 The first user is granted admin permissions automatically.
 You can grant admin permissions to more users in the admin panel.

 Switching to Production Mode

 Head back to the Replicated management console to disable the Setup Mode in Settings.